dewens12/js-auth/API.md

 ### airMapAuth.getUserId() ⇒ <code>string</code>
 Retreives a user's id when authenticated.
 If no auth token exists or if it's invalid, the return value will be null.
+ This method can be used to retrieve the user's AirMap Id for calls to other AirMap APIs like the Pilot API, which returns a Pilot's profile.

 **Kind**: instance method of <code>[AirMapAuth](#AirMapAuth)</code>
 **Returns**: <code>string</code> - returns the user's id (if authenticated), null if profile could not be retrieved.